Harsh-Patel1/IWU_Website/README.md

-# This project is a school assignment where the goal is to make an Illinois Wesleyan theme course planner website.
-I was provided starter code which I will make a commit, but everything after, is my own work.
+# My Goal for this project is to create an Illinois Wesleyan theme course planner website.
+This website allows the user to add courses, drop courses and more!